 I was thinking thrice if I wanted to keep this photo or dump it in the bin…ONLY because of my tiger stripes.
 I caught myself right before tossing it and just could. not. believe. how I let myself get so insecure about something so natural!!!
 It’s taken me quite a while (23 yrs to be exact) but putting this out there to remind myself and everyone that it’s really nothing to get all worked up or feel weird about. here’s to learning to love the lines 💫

-So far, Mendiola has received over 23,000 likes and thousands of comments, most of which are supportive.
+So far, Mendiola has received over 23,000 likes and hundreds of comments, most of which are supportive.
 And why shouldn’t the public be supportive of stretch marks?
 According to a study, 80% of Americans have stretch marks which are due to rapid weight gain, hormonal changes, muscle growth and pregnancy.
 By having those in the modeling industry showing off their “flaws” like stretch marks, it can change the conversation and the norm – and it has.

 Just last June, ASOS has also joined the “unretouched” movement by using pictures of their models with stretch marks.

 Asos not editing out girl’s stretch marks on their swimwear photos is giving me so much life, look how beautiful they all are😍 pic.twitter.com/VxMjc4OQg6

 With more and more companies realizing that their customers like seeing models with the same “body flaws” that were once taboo in the past, women are becoming more proud of their bodies and posting more too.